DistributedCollective/Sovryn-Node/README.md

     },
 }

+Ever wallet need to have at least nonce 1.

-as well as a telegram bot-token-id if notifications on telegram about new transactions are desired export default "[telegram-bot-token]";
+To receive notifications on telegram about new transactions and errors create a telegram bot-token-id and write in in a file /secrets/telegram.js export default "[telegram-bot-token]";
 export default ""; for no notifications